Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Zenmap**

+- Its an official Nmap Security GUI (graphical user interface).
+Update- ok its cool to know that this software exists but its such a hassal to install- not worth trying- so I am going to pass.
+The below commands dont work anymore

 - ` apt-get update` to update Kali
--  `sudo apt-get install alien` to install zenmap
+-  `apt-get install alien` to download zenmap - Note that this is not installation this is just download
-- `alien zenmap-7.80-1.noarch.rpm` convert to deb file from rpm befor it can be used
+- `alien zenmap-7.80-1.noarch.rpm` convert to deb file from rpm before it can be used
+- `dpkg -i zenmap_7.80-2_all.deb` this will install zenmap after download

+- apt list --installed | grep alien to check if it is installed

 **Drbuster**